IBM/CRAIG/unit-tests/data-files/slz.md

 Service Name    | Description
 ----------------|-----------------------------------------------------------------------------------------------------------
-transit-gateway | A transit gateway deployed in the SLZ service resource group connecting the management and workload VPCs.
+transit-gateway | A transit gateway deployed in the SLZ service resource group connecting the management and workload VPCs. tgw             | A transit gateway connecting the VPC and Power Workspace

 ### Related Links